DimaKav/dimakav.github.io/index.md

 ### Data Scientist

-I'm interested in analyzing complex data in a way that everyone can understand and helping healthcare and medical organizations with machine learning and interactive data visualizations.
+I'm interested in analyzing data in a way that everyone can understand and helping organizations with machine learning and interactive data visualizations.
+Every domain has interesting problems but healthcare and medicine interest me the most.

 ### Projects